Fall 2016 Freshman Application

 The combination seems to be quite desirable as it leads to well-rounded, well-educated individuals with great communication and writing skills in addition to the science background needed for medical study.
 Most Plan II pre-med graduates tend to stay in Texas for medical school because, first, we have several of the most highly rated medical school programs here in Texas, and secondly, there is a substantial financial savings for staying in state for med school just as there is for undergraduate studies.
 With something as expensive as medical school, resident tuition savings is substantial.
 However, if you explore back over the years in the graduating class profiles, you see that we also have lots of Plan II pre-meds to go Washington University, Harvard Med, Johns Hopkins, Stanford and all the other well-known and highly ranked programs around the country.
 All the biggies know Plan II quite well--whether it's for medical school, law school or other advanced degree programs.

 Some students do complete double-majors (with BA programs in Biology, Chemistry, Molecular Biology, etc), Plan II Honors and and the pre-med requirements, and even dual-degrees (a five-year program with a BA, Plan II major and a BS with a major in Biology, Chemistry, Molecular Biology, etc).
 If a student is really excited and deeply interested in one of the science disciplines, then by all means, he or she should incorporate that study into his or her degree plans.
-But no science major is needed to get into even the MOST exclusive of medical programs.
-Many schools see science majors as too narrowly focused and find that the science major actually can set them back in the consideration process.

 Does Plan II offer a guaranteed medical school admission program?

-The University of Texas at Austin offers a guaranteed admission pre-medical program.
+However, the University of Texas at Austin offers a guaranteed admission pre-medical program.
 The Joint Admission Medical Program (JAMP) is a special program created by the Texas Legislature to support and encourage highly qualified, economically disadvantaged students pursuing a medical education.

 Plan II Honors admission and admission to and participation in JAMP are completely separate and independent of each other.